ICAMS/strucscan/README.md

 ```
 3. set-up `~/.strucscan` resource file: copy `.strucscan` in your home directory and set it up
    according to your preferences. \
-   These configurations can be edited all the time and are read in by strucsan at every start. \
+   These configurations can be edited any time and are read in by strucsan at every start. \
    **Mandatory keys:**
    - `PROJECT_PATH`: (str) top node of your data tree.
    - `STRUCTURES_PATH`: (str) top node of your structure pool.
-   - `RESOURCE_PATH`: (str) path to configuration files for binaries, submission script,
+   - `RESOURCE_PATH`: (str) path to configuration files for binaries, submission scripts,
-     engines settings and potential files.
+     engines settings and further files (e.g. VASP pseudopotentials).

    **Optional keys:**
    - `DEBUG`: (bool) enables print commands for more insight.
 Default is `False`.
    - `STRUCT_FILE_FORMAT`: (str) structure file format of your structure files.
      Valid values are all formats comptabile with `ase.io.read` method.
 Default is `cfg`.
-   - `SLEEP_TIME`: (int) Time in sec that strucscan will rest before starting the next monitoring loop.
+   - `SLEEP_TIME`: (int) Time in sec that strucscan will pause before starting the next monitoring loop.
 Default are 60 s.

 ## Dependencies